 The Company's financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America (GAAP).
 Certain accounting policies have a significant impact on amounts reported in the financial statements.
 A summary of those significant accounting policies can be found in Note 3 to the Company's audited financial statements contained in the 2016 Annual Report on Form 10-K.

-250,000,000 Shares of Common Stock and Series D Warrants to Purchase 500,000,000 Shares of Common Stock or
+250,000,000 Shares of Common Stock

+or

-Pre-funded Warrants to Purchase up to 250,000,000 Shares of Common Stock and Series D Warrants to Purchase 500,000,000 Shares of Common Stock
+Pre-funded Warrants to Purchase up to 250,000,000 Shares of Common Stock